goalkeepers

 - stick work,

-There are two goalkeeper coaches for the 5 goalkeepers, allowing for individual attention and careful analysis of each move.
-These classes are an integral part of the overall training on the ice.
+There are two coaches available for five goalkeepers, which allows for an individual approach and thorough analysis of every movement.
+These sessions are an integral part of the overall on-ice training.

 Off-ice training dedicated to goalkeepers

-During the camp, each goalkeeper group participates in three specialized off-ice activities that focus on:
+During the camp, each goalie group participates in three specialised off-ice sessions that focus on:

 - developing coordination,